PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 ### The Jubilee is for the Lord

 When we speak of Jubilee and liberty in Christ we are quick to think about the benefit that we receive.
 We may think of the areas of brokenness, captivity, and bondage in our life, and look to the Lord Jesus to bring freedom and healing there.
-This is certainly okay, there is a great benefit for us when we enter into Christ as our Jubilee.
-But we must see that, above what we gain, the Jubilee is for ultimately for the Lord.
+This is certainly okay; there is a great benefit for us when we enter into Christ as our Jubilee.
+But we must see that, above what we gain, the Jubilee is ultimately for the Lord.
 We must look beyond the personal gain and see that there is something in the heart of the Lord that He longs to fulfill and accomplish.

 The heart of the Lord is not pleased with having a people that are in captivity.
 When the Israelites were held in captivity in Egypt, the Lord God spoke through Moses, saying, "Let my people go, that they may serve Me" (Exodus 8:1).
 God could not be served and worshiped acceptably by His people while they were in bondage.